cnunciato/fun-with-jenkins/README.md

 }
 ```

-The `converter` module code-generated using on the [Buildkite pipeline](https://github.com/buildkite/pipeline-schema/blob/main/schema.json) and [Jenkins declarative pipeline](https://github.com/jenkinsci/pipeline-model-definition-plugin/blob/master/EXTENDING.md) JSON schemas, the latter retrievable directly from Jenkins with the `pipeline-model-schema` endpoint:
+The script then transforms this structure into a Buildkite pipeline with `converter.js`, a module produced using the [Buildkite pipeline](https://github.com/buildkite/pipeline-schema/blob/main/schema.json) and [Jenkins declarative pipeline](https://github.com/jenkinsci/pipeline-model-definition-plugin/blob/master/EXTENDING.md) JSON schemas.
+The declarative pipeline schema is available in Jenkins at the `pipeline-model-schema` endpoint:

 ```bash
 curl -s -X GET \